LCMilstein/viewvault/README.md

 ## 🗄️ Database

 The application uses SQLite for data storage.
-The database file (`watchlist.db`) is automatically created on first run and contains:
+The database file (`viewvault.db`) is automatically created on first run and contains:

 - **Movies**: Movie information and watched status
 - **Series**: TV series information